ekomoku/ekom-pbl/Project 8.md

 Deploy and configure an Apache Load Balancer for Tooling Website solution on a separate Ubuntu EC2 intance.
 Make sure that users can be served by Web servers through the Load Balancer.

 To simplify, I'll implement this solution with 2 Web Servers, the approach will be the same for 3 and more Web Servers.

+#### Prerequisites
+Make sure that you have following servers installed and configured within Project-7:

+1. Two RHEL8 Web Servers
+2. One MySQL DB Server (based on Ubuntu 20.04)
+3. One RHEL8 NFS server